What You Need to Know About Clearing your Arrest Record

-If your case has been dismissed or you were arrested and never prosecuted you should not have an arrest on your record.
+If your case was dismissed or you were arrested and never prosecuted, you should not have an arrest on your record.

 Improperly Preserved Arrest Records Create Havoc

-In the United States, a person accused of a crime is presumed to be innocent.
-Unfortunately, potential employers, health care facilities, licensing agencies, and charitable organizations frequently just assume someone committed a crime merely because that person had been arrested.
-This unfair prejudicial effect is not unfair because the arrests should not even be on a person’s criminal history in many cases.
+In the United States, a person accused of a crime is presumed innocent.
+Unfortunately, potential employers, healthcare facilities, licensing agencies, and charitable organizations frequently assume someone committed a crime merely because that person has an arrest record.
+This unfair prejudicial effect is not unjust because the arrests should not appear on a person’s criminal history in many cases.
 Unfortunately, courts and law enforcement agencies frequently make mistakes, and people lose employment opportunities because an arrest wrongfully appears on their criminal history.
 If a prior contact with law enforcement has left you wondering “how to clear an arrest record,” you are in the right place.

 Should an Arrest be on Your Record?

-If the police or another law enforcement agency arrested you and the charges against you were dismissed or if you were found not guilty, the arrest should NOT appear on your public criminal history.
-In many cases, the Circuit or District Court failed to report the dismissal or acquittal to the Michigan State Police and the discrepancy results in improperly retained arrest records.
+If the police or another law enforcement agency arrested you and the charges were dismissed, or if you were found not guilty, the arrest should NOT appear on your public criminal history.
+In many cases, the Circuit or District Court failed to report the dismissal or acquittal to the Michigan State Police.
+The discrepancy results in improperly retained arrest records.
 Without some persuasive intervention on your behalf, the police will not show you how or help you to clear an arrest record.

 ICHAT vs. LEIN

-A person’s public criminal history is reported on Michigan’s Internet Criminal History Tool, often referred to as ICHAT.
-If a case is dismissed the Michigan State Police are required to remove the arrest from ICHAT.
-Even if the arrest is removed from ICHAT, it may still appear on the Law Enforcement Information Network, a nonpublic database that is also known as LEIN.
+A person’s public criminal history appears on Michigan’s Internet Criminal History Tool, often called ICHAT.
+If a court dismisses someone’s charges, the Michigan State Police (MSP) must remove the arrest from ICHAT.
+Even if MSP eliminates the arrest from ICHAT, it may still appear on the Law Enforcement Information Network (a nonpublic database known as LEIN).

-LEIN is a person’s nonpublic criminal history that is accessible by law enforcement personnel and courts.
-Michigan law requires that any record of the arrest on LEIN, including biometric data and fingerprints, shall be destroyed if defense counsel can persuade the prosecutor to agree or if the prosecutor and the judge fail to object within 60 days of the dismissal.
-If this happens, the arrest is also removed from LEIN and ICHAT.
+LEIN contains a person’s nonpublic criminal history and is accessible by law enforcement personnel and courts.
+Michigan law requires that any record of the arrest on LEIN, including biometric data and fingerprints, shall be destroyed if a criminal defense attorney can persuade the prosecutor to agree or if the prosecutor and the judge fail to object within 60 days of the dismissal.
+If this happens, the Michigan State Police must remove the arrest from LEIN and ICHAT.

 Removal of an Arrest from Criminal Record

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience filing for and winning requests to remove arrests and, in many cases, even criminal convictions.
 Removing an arrest record is different than the expungement process.
-Because we have an excellent reputation with law enforcement, including prosecutors throughout Michigan, we are frequently able to persuade the government to agree to this relief.
+Because we have an excellent reputation with law enforcement, including prosecutors throughout Michigan, we frequently persuade the government to agree to this relief.
 If you call us for a free consultation, we can help you understand how to clear an arrest from your record.

-If you don’t try, the arrest will not be automatically removed.
-Once an arrest has been entered on a record, it will never be removed unless some action is taken.
-Given that this type of improper record can cause terrible problems in a person’s life, it is critical that any request be done correctly, effectively and professionally.
+If you don’t try, the arrest will not automatically disappear.
+Once an arrest appears on someone’s criminal record, it is permanent unless the State Police are ordered to or voluntarily remove it.
+Since this type of improper record can cause terrible problems in a person’s life, any request must be done correctly, effectively, and professionally.

-Although there is a standard court order for removal of an arrest from law enforcement records, this does not mean that such an order is inevitably entered.
-The Court Form, MC262, may be entered following a motion brought before the trial judge, with the consent of the prosecutor, or following a petition filed with the Michigan State Police.
+Although there is a standard court order to remove an arrest from law enforcement records, this does not mean that it always gets filed or entered with a court.
+The Court Form, MC262, may be entered following a motion brought before the trial judge, with the prosecutor’s consent, or following a petition filed with the Michigan State Police.